Omarr127/Omarr127/README.md

 ## 👨‍🏫 Junior Teaching Assistant — Zewail City of Science and Technology

-- Assisted students in **Fundamentals of Computer Programming** labs by supporting programming concepts, exercises, and problem-solving activities
+- Assisted students in **Fundamentals of Computer Programming** laboratory sessions by explaining programming concepts and supporting lab exercises
-- Guided students in **Linear Algebra and Vector Geometry** coursework by explaining mathematical concepts and assisting with problem-solving
+- Supported students in **Linear Algebra and Vector Geometry** coursework through concept clarification and problem-solving guidance
-- Supported students through coursework, assignments, and laboratory activities to improve their understanding of core concepts
+- Helped students with assignments and practical activities to strengthen their understanding of core course concepts

 # 🛠️ Skills & Technologies